Kalamandalam Satyabhama: Legacy

 Kalamandalam Satyabhama quietly retired from performances at a young age of 24 to attend to her duties a teacher and choreographer.
 As such, she is respected more for her contributions to the dance form than for her on stage performances.

 Satyabhama is credited with purifying the dance form by weeding out external influences.
 She modified the performance techniques so that the emotive aspect of the performance strictly sticks to Lasyam.
-She is also said to have revolutionized the mohiniyattam curriculum at Kerala Kalamandalam which is said to have resulted in the evolution of Kalamandalam style mohiniyattam.
+She is also said to have revolutionised the Mohiniyattam curriculum at Kerala Kalamandalam which is said to have resulted in the evolution of Kalamandalam style mohiniyattam.
 She also tried to add more spice into the presentation of the dance form by evoking drama through exaggerated body kinetics through mudras (palm and finger gestures), poses and steps, which at times, have also attracted criticism.

-Another major contribution of Satyabhama is the changes she has brought to the mohiniyattam costumes.
+Another major contribution of Satyabhama is the changes she has brought to the Mohiniyattam costumes.
 The designs she has created follows Kerala traditions in color, pattern and accessories and have become the signature of Kalamandalam style.
 She also changed the way the dancer styles the hair, which was vaguely adapted from Raja Ravi Varma paintings.

-She also left a rich legacy of 35 mohiniyattom compositions, the details of which are narrated in her book, Mohiniyattam - History, Techniques and Performance.
+She also left a rich legacy of 35 Mohiniyattam compositions, the details of which are narrated in her book, Mohiniyattam - History, Techniques and Performance.

 Awards and recognitions

-Satyabhama was honored with several awards and recognitions by regional and national bodies.
+Satyabhama was honoured with several awards and recognitions by regional and national bodies.
 Apart from the prestigious Padma Shri Award, she was the first to receive the Nruthya Natya Puraskaram of the Government of Kerala in 2005 and the first Swati Tirunal Puraskaram by Kollam Kathakali Club and Ttroupe, in 2006.

 Some of the notable awards bestowed on Satyabhama are: